 Changing the block layout

 You can completely change the block layout in Block settings.
-In the tab Layout, you can instantly preview various block layouts that are available for this block:
+In the tab Layout, simply click Switch block layout and you will see the available options:

 Note: To preserve the professionally designed look and feel of your website, the block and block element design will update automatically when you move, duplicate, or delete the block or any of its elements.